fluentadministrator/fluent/README.md

 **FLUENT** is a human-readable, naturally-expressive programming language that reads like plain English.
 Build scripts and automations with zero boilerplate.

-Before running, you must run it via administrator, this is highly recommended and most features will not work without it.
+This language performs high-level OS orchestration, and it requires elevated privileges to interface with the kernel/hardware.

-Keep in mind, Its overhead is almost..
-0 always add an wait function for automated or just running any scripts to prevent from it bugging out due to its speed.
+Keep in mind, Its overhead is almost 0 always add an wait function for automated or just running any scripts to prevent from it bugging out due to its speed.
 ---

 ## Quick Install